Letters Patent Constituting the Office of Governor-General of New Zealand

 The Letters Patent Constituting the Office of Governor-General of New Zealand is a royal decree and a part of the uncodified New Zealand constitution.
 Sometimes known as the Letters Patent 1983, the instrument has been amended twice (in 1987 and 2006) since its original issue in 1983.
-The letters patent—essentially an open letter from the monarch (in this case, Queen Elizabeth II) that is a legal instrument—constitutes the office of governor-general as the monarch's representative in the Realm of New Zealand, vests executive authority in the governor-general, establishes the Executive Council to advise the governor-general, and makes provision for the exercise of the governor-general's powers should the office be vacant.
+The letters patent—essentially an open letter from Queen Elizabeth II that is a legal instrument—constitutes the office of governor-general as the monarch's representative in the Realm of New Zealand, vests executive authority in the governor-general, establishes the Executive Council to advise the governor-general, and makes provision for the exercise of the governor-general's powers should the office be vacant.

 Background

 The 1917 Letters Patent was issued by King George V and counter-signed by the British Secretary of State for the Colonies, Sir George Shuster, and sealed by the Great Seal of the United Kingdom.
 The 1917 Letters Patent were issued following the proclamation of the Dominion of New Zealand in 1907, renaming the office of "governor" to "governor-general".
 New Zealand adopted the Statute of Westminster in 1947 and letters patent then became the responsibility of the New Zealand Government, not the United Kingdom.
 It was not until the 1960s, with the appointment of the first New Zealand-born governor-general, Arthur Porritt, on the advice of Prime Minister Keith Holyoake, that the New Zealand Government decided that the 1917 Letters Patent needed updating.
 Following 1975 Australian constitutional crisis (where a governor-general dismissed a serving prime minister), greater urgency was given to reviewing the governor-general's powers.

 In 1976, the Prime Minister's Department asked lawyer (now Dame) Alison Quentin-Baxter and her husband Professor Robert Quentin-Baxter to review the Letters Patent 1917.
 In anticipation of new letters patent being issued, Parliament passed the Seal of New Zealand Act 1977.

 The review of the 1917 Letters Patent was completed in 1980.
 The Cabinet Office published the review, recommending new letters patent be issued.
 Following the report, draft Letters Patent were circulated with the governments of Niue and the Cook Islands, who gave their informal approval.